 AARP members have access to exclusive pricing and coverage through a partnership with New York Life.
 Members can get term and permanent coverage up to $100,000 with no medical exam, though you still have to answer health questions to qualify for coverage.

 New York Life is a one-stop-shop for every life insurance need, with great ratings.
-It earned a rating of 784 out of 1,000 from J.D.
+It earned a rating of 777 out of 1,000 from J.D.
 Power, placing right behind Mutual of Omaha.
-It has an A++ rating for financial strength from AM Best and an AA+ rating from S&P. New York Life’s financial strength is a good indicator that it will be able to supply funds to seniors for the duration of their policy.
+It has an A++ rating for financial strength from AM Best and an AA+ rating from S&P. New York Life’s financial strength indicates that it has a strong history of meeting its financial obligations.

-AIG Life does not have the highest customer ratings from J.D.
-Power, but it is one of the cheapest life insurance providers for seniors on the market.
-The company is also financially strong, with an A rating from AM Best and an A+ rating from S&P.
+AIG Life does not have the highest customer service ratings from J.D.
+Power, but it has historical financial strength according to its A (Excellent) AM Best rating and an A+ rating from S&P.

 Most of Transamerica’s insurance plans require a medical exam and health questions as part of the application.
 The guaranteed issue final expense policy is the only plan that does not require an older adult to undergo lab tests or medical examinations.
 Instead, Transamerica uses proprietary underwriting algorithms to determine insurability and to issue immediate coverage with no waiting period.

-Transamerica is strong financially, with an A rating for financial strength from AM Best and an A+ rating from S&P. However, the company placed well below industry average in the 2020 J.D.
-Power U.S. Life Insurance Study, with a score of 734 out of 1,000.
+Transamerica is strong financially, with an A (Excellent) rating for financial strength from AM Best and an A+ rating from S&P. However, the company placed well below industry average in the 2021 J.D.
+Power U.S. Life Insurance Study, with a score of 747 out of 1,000.

 Haven Life underwrites its life insurance policies through MassMutual, which received an overall customer satisfaction score just above industry average from J.D.
 Power.
 Haven Life offers comprehensive coverage at an affordable price, making it a good option for seniors who are recently retired and planning for the years to come.

-The one downside to Haven Life is that they only offer term life insurance.
+The one downside to Haven Life is that they only offer a term life insurance policy.
 However, term policies with a death benefit of $100,000 to $3 million are possible for applicants up to the age of 65.
-Haven Life’s parent company, MassMutual, also has good financial strength, with an A++ rating from AM Best.
+Haven Life’s parent company, MassMutual, also has good financial strength, with an A++(Superior) rating from AM Best.